Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/arrays.md

 template: arrays-class
 name: arrays-class-2

-## Convert array contents to String
+## Converting an array's contents into a String

 The method `Arrays.toString()` prints out the array's contents.